tableflip/ipfs-filexp/README.md

-import {createStore, applyMiddleware, combineReducers} from 'redux' import createSagaMiddleware from 'redux-saga' import {fork} from 'redux-saga/effects' import * as Filexp from 'ipfs-filexp'
+import {createStore, applyMiddleware, combineReducers} from 'redux' import createSagaMiddleware from 'redux-saga' import {fork} from 'redux-saga/effects' import * as Filexp from '@tableflip/ipfs-filexp'

 // BYO reducers and sagas
 import reducers from './reducers'